eclipse-californium/californium/demo-certs/README.md

 When running the script you will be prompted twice to trust the intermediary CA certificate so that it can be added to the key store.
 This is necessary because the `keytool` has no way to create a chain of trust from the *client* and *server* certificates to an already trusted root CA (because the demo root CA certificate is self-signed).
 Simply enter `yes` and press `enter` to trust the certificate and add it to the key store.

 If you want to re-create the key stores you need to remove the two `jks` files manually before running the `create-keystores.sh` script.
 Otherwise, the `keytool` will exit when trying to add the newly created certificates under already existing aliases to the key stores.

+The script supports a list of tasks as arguments.
+The supported tasks are:
+-  remove remove all created files
+-  create create keys an jks
+-  export export p12 and pem

+If no argument is provided "remove create export" is used.

+Note: to create EdDSA certificates, it's required to use java 15.
+If previous java version are used, this client certificate is missing and the corresponding interoperability test is skipped.